Promoting British Values

 Every year the School Council attend the ceremony in Torpoint for ‘Fly the Flag for Commonwealth Day’.
 Activities around the Commonwealth also take place within classes.

 Children have studied famous Britons such as Mary Anning and Sir Robert Falcon Scott, British authors such as Julia Donaldson and local author and artist Simon James and British artists such as Anna Dillon and Andy Goldsworthy.

-We support local, national and international charities; WWF, the Asian tsunami, Save the Children, Sports Relief, Comic Relief, Shelterbox and many others.
+We support local, national and international charities; WWF, Save the Children, Sports Relief, Comic Relief, Shelterbox, Australian Red Cross ( children raised money as a result of the bushfires), Roald Dahl and many others.